m0rd3caii/goRAT/README.md

 ```sh
 go build -o setup.exe -ldflags "-H=windowsgui" .\config_form\config_form.go
 ```
-This command will compile the project and create the `setup.exe` file, which will allow you to input the `bot token` and `channelID` and then compile the goRAT with the user's Discord bot configuration.
+This command will compile the project and create the `setup.exe` file, which will allow you to input the `bot token` and `serverID` and then compile the goRAT with the user's Discord bot configuration.

 ### Using Discord Commands